 ZePrA’s sidebar allows quick access to all main workflow functions.
-Simply move the mouse over the Home button on the left and click on the required module.
+Simply klick the Home button on the left and select the required module.

 The colored bar below the title bar shows the tool you are currently using.

 Use the shortcuts in the menu to navigate easily and conveniently through all ZePrA modules.

 Importing and Exporting Configurations

 For saving complete configurations containing settings for hotfolders and used ICC profiles.
 This allows all settings to be transferred to another system (e.g. in case of a technical malfunction on the current system).
 In addition, configurations can be exchanged and transferred between different locations.